Amazon Might Owe You a Partial Refund If Your Package Shows up Late

 - It tracks the package using UPS or the retailer’s shipping tracking.

-- If the delivery is later than guaranteed, Paribus automatically files a claim with the retailer to get you compensation.
+- If the delivery is later than guaranteed, Paribus will send you an email with instructions on how to file a claim with the retailer to get you compensation.

 How Much Money Can You Get Back?